 Treatment technologies vary, but most often, wastewater treatment consists of two major stages:

-It separates sand, grit and larger solids from the wastewater through a series of screens and large tanks, but organic solids still remain.
+Primary Treatment separates sand, grit and larger solids from the wastewater through a series of screens and large tanks, but organic solids still remain.

-It is largely a biological process that removes those organic materials.
+Secondary Treatment is largely a biological process that removes those organic materials.
 Solids handling manages any remaining materials removed from the flow, and final disinfection makes the treated water known as effluent safe for the environment.
 NEORSD manages three wastewater treatment plants in northeast Ohio—Easterly, Southerly, and Westerly—facilities that date back to as early as 1908.
 Each plant has won awards for its performance, and improvements underway will help us face challenges of tomorrow.